Apply for an ANZCA research grant

 Every year, we make grant funding available to fellows and trainees who are novice, emerging or established researchers, for studies in anaesthesia, pain or perioperative medicine.

 Applications for all ANZCA research grants (excluding CTN Pilot Grants) close at 5pm (AEDT) on 1 April each year (or the closest business day if 1 April falls on a weekend).
+Please note, in 2023 the closing date will be Monday 3 April 2023.

 The conditions and rules set out in the application form and guidelines are adhered to very strictly.